tphuong141607/Number-Puzzle/README.md

 # Number Puzzle
 The program was written in C++ language using QT platform and QT Widget for the user interface.
-It was created in 5/5/2018.
+It was created on 5/5/2018.

 ## What is it?
 The Number Puzzle provides the player with 8 numbers, placed randomly.
 The player's task is to organize those numbers in the **ascending order**.